 Increasing the Economic Security of Washingtonians

-In 2017, Washington ranked first in GDP growth in the U.S. But in spite of the good economy, more than 11 percent of the state’s population lives below the federal poverty line.
+In 2017, Washington ranked first in GDP growth in the U.S. But in spite of the good economy, more than 24 percent of the states population lives below the 200% of federal poverty level.
 American Indians, Alaska Natives and African Americans experience the highest poverty rates at over 20 percent, and many more people experience economic insecurity.

 The federal poverty line is widely recognized as an inadequate measure of economic hardship, and in the last two decades, new measures and tools, including the Self-Sufficiency Standard, ALICE, and Living Wage Calculator, have aimed to overcome these limitations.
 The story they tell is similar – that for most families, in most places, it takes at least 200 percent of the federal poverty measure to make ends meet and in most communities it takes much more.
 Thus, the state has pegged its outcome measure to increase the percent of Washingtonians above 200 percent of the federal poverty line.